-Miller was with the Chicago White Sox in 1913, and the Pittsburgh Pirates from 1916-19.
-After he held out, the Pirates sold him to the Boston Braves, and he appeared with them in 1922-23 at the ages of 36-37.
+Miller was with the Chicago White Sox in 1913, and the Pittsburgh Pirates from 1916 to 1919.
+After he held out, the Pirates sold him to the Boston Braves, and he appeared with them in 1922 and 1923 at the ages of 36 and 37.

 Prior to his time with the White Sox, Frank spent three years with the San Francisco Seals, winning 20 games each season.
-After his year with the White Sox, he spent two seasons with Montreal.
+After his year with the White Sox, he spent two seasons with the Montreal Royals.

 An article in the New York Times of March 13, 1921, says that the Boston Braves were asking him to return to baseball, but Miller, at that time living in Bravo, MI, said that he was through with baseball and would "stick to the farm".